 Zettelkasten is a system for storing and accessing notes invented by Niklas Luhmann.
-I am very fascinated by its underlying philosophy and approach which I would love to take advantage of, but I am still learning and it will take quite a lot of time to fully commit to it.
+I am very fascinated by its underlying philosophy and approach which I would love to take advantage of, but I am still learning and, above all, maintaining it well enough to fully unleash its usefulness requires a lot of time and dedication.
+I have none.

 The word does not quite describe a topic whose meaning is much deeper and more complex than the mere concept of linking one’s own notes.
 The most insightful writing I read, that best tackles the obnoxious dilemmas Personal Knowledge Management poses is Synthesizing Bonsai